-Shoes must be taken off before entering the training area unless the shoes are special
+2. Shoes must be taken off before entering the training area unless the shoes are special

 commences.
 If arriving late, a person must wait at the side of the Training Area until the

-Persons must not chew gum whilst training.
+4. Persons must not chew gum whilst training.

-Food and/or drink (including water) must not be consumed whilst on the training area.
+5. Food and/or drink (including water) must not be consumed whilst on the training area.

 during training may not be answered.
 Any person who is “on-call” for work may seek

 mobile phone on.